Pentax K-Mount Teleconverter Guide

 The Odd Man Out

 When Pentax introduced autofocus way back when with the F-series of K-Mount lenses, Pentax also introduced a special adapter, the SMC Pentax-F AF Adapter.
-This is a 1.7x teleconverter with built-in autofocus capability, which enables autofocus even with manual lenses.
+This is a 1.7x teleconverter with built-in autofocus capability, which enables autofocus even with K-, M- and A-series manual focus lenses.